rustsbi/rustsbi/firmware/bench-kernel/README.md

 same kernel binary, clock configuration and firmware build options.
 QEMU counters are useful for functional checks, not hardware performance claims.

-The IPI, RFENCE and DBCN latency cases use empty requests to isolate their entry and validation costs.
-They do not measure interrupt delivery, remote completion or UART throughput.
-The existing multicore IPI/RFence tests run afterwards;
+The `ipi_empty`, `rfence_empty` and `dbcn_empty` cases use empty requests to isolate entry and validation costs. `rfence_self` selects the calling hart and completes a local TLB flush through SBI.
+These cases do not measure cross-hart interrupt delivery, remote completion or UART throughput.
+The multicore IPI/RFence tests run afterwards;
 `SBI latency completed: PASS` and `SBI benchmark completed: PASS` distinguish completion of the two stages.